 , , and gastrointestinal system abnormalities that are present from birth (congenital).
 These conditions can be mistaken for rumination disorder.

 Rumination disorder can cause malnutrition.
 The following lab tests can measure how severe the malnutrition is and determine what nutrients need to be increased:

 Rumination disorder is treated with behavioral techniques.
 One treatment associates bad consequences with rumination and good consequences with more appropriate behavior (mild aversive training).

 Other techniques include improving the environment (if there is abuse or neglect) and counseling the parents.

-In some cases rumination disorder will disappear on its own, and the child will go back to eating normally without treatment.
-In other cases, treatment is necessary.
+In some cases, rumination disorder will disappear on its own, and the child will go back to eating normally without treatment.
+In other cases, treatment is needed.